- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 From debunking grass-eating superstitions to when to put a stop to the snacking, we’ll tell you what you should know (and what you should watch out for) when your dog is mowing the lawn with their mouth.

-Many people mistakenly believe that dogs eat grass to make themselves vomit when their stomach is upset, but a 2008 study conducted at the University of California, Davis challenged that assumption.
+Many people believe that dogs eat grass to make themselves vomit when their stomach is upset, but a 2008 study that looked at over 1500 dogs conducted at the University of California, Davis challenged that assumption.

-The study, which analyzed over 1,500 data sets, found that only 8% of dogs showed signs of illness prior to eating grass, and only 22% of dogs vomited after doing so.
+The study found that only 8% of dogs showed signs of illness prior to eating grass, and only 22% of dogs vomited after doing so.
 That data suggests that a high percentage of dogs eat grass for reasons other than to relieve an upset stomach.

-Having disproved two common explanations for dogs’ grass-eating behavior, the UC Davis study suggested an alternative theory that dogs are predisposed to eating grass because their ancestors, wolves, ate grass.
+In addition to the other theories, which are at least partially true, the UC Davis study also suggested an alternative theory that dogs are predisposed to eating grass because their ancestors, wolves, ate grass.

 Younger dogs are more likely to eat grass than older dogs.